radish-es/opensourcelaw/content/feb8/_index.md

 {{< flipcard front="Why might rules around expropriation in planning cases be different depending on the nationality of the claimant?" >}}

+# *CUSMA*

-*CUSMA* provides a different legal standard for compensation that can supersede domestic law in some circumstances.
+(has its own legal standard for compensation, which can supersede domestic law)

 {{< /flipcard >}}

 {{< flipcard front="Why should planners and local governments care about the law on *de facto* expropriation?" >}}

-How "cost" is allocated between private landowners and the public may radically shape the nature and extent of land use control going forward.
+How "cost" is allocated between private landowners and the public could radically reshape the nature and extent of land use control.

 {{< /flipcard >}}